maximilien-noal/YAME/README.md

 # YAME
 Yet Another Megadrive Emulator

-# Status : WIP (attempt to port helios to dotnet core with AvaloniaUI and OpenTK)
+# Status : WIP

+Stage 1 : Attempt to port helios to dotnet core with AvaloniaUI and OpenTK for funsies.